 Yesterday, I installed CentOS v7 on a refurbished box.
-I went the “Server with GUI” option, but upon starting up for the first time, the usual login screen is not coming up.
+I went with the “Server with GUI” option, but upon starting up for the first time, the usual login screen is not coming up.

 I have a dull blank screen, rather than one that lists my username.